aparnnaH/travel_journal/README.md

 - Share `/demo` when you want someone to explore the signed-in product without creating an account.
 - Demo mode uses seeded session data, not a real Supabase user.
 Closing the browser session clears the demo identity, temporary journal edits, and browser-scoped Canva connection.
-- The seed data includes map progress, passport stamps, Canva-backed journal examples, and an imported-trip journal entry with memory photos plus a public Instagram embed URL.
+- The seed data includes map progress, passport stamps, saved city pins for Vietnam, the United States, the United Kingdom, the United Arab Emirates, and Turkey, Canva-backed journal examples, and an imported-trip journal entry with memory photos plus a public Instagram embed URL.
 - Temporary demo journal entries can be created, edited, deleted, and shown in the journal/archive UI during the session.
 They stay in that browser session only and do not write to Supabase/cloud.
 - Canva connections in demo mode are scoped to that browser session only and are not stored in Supabase/cloud.
 This keeps visitor OAuth tokens out of the project database and prevents someone else's Canva account from being attached to the shared portfolio demo.
 - Signing out of the demo clears browser demo storage, resets the local map state, and removes demo/Canva cookies.
 The `Reset demo` banner button also restores the polished seed state.